 The Extension is also testing a Solar Planning Tool Kit, which is being tested over 18 months in Wendell, Blandford.
 Includes steps including forming a Solar Committee, Making a site inventory, Developing a menu of financing options, and more

-Geoff suggested reviving our Solarize project.
+Jeff suggested reviving our Solarize project.
 Andrew mentioned that the list of contacts generated by Solarize is still ours and could be used for that project.
-Tom suggested inviting installers like Solar Flare to come and meet with us.
+Tom suggested inviting installers like Solar Flair to come and meet with us.

 Congressman Neil: John Walsh spoke with Matt Russett (chief of staff) and got his leads on energy policy.
 John agreed to draft an introductory letter for Tom’s signature to invite Cong.
 Neil or his reps to a meeting to update us about federal legislation and opportunities they might help Shelburne with.
 If we could make Cowell Gym a shovel ready project we could take advantage of new infrastructure bill funding opportunities.

-Cowell Gym: Andrew noted that Terry (Town Admin) is working with Climates By Pomeroy to get another estimate of what an cold climate heat pump system would cost.
-Tom agreed to follow up with Terry and noted that heating cost for the building is currently about $10k and electric is about half of that.
+Cowell Gym: Andrew noted that Terry (Town Admin) is working with Climates By Pomeroy to get another estimate of what a cold climate heat pump system would cost.
+Tom agreed to follow up with Terry and noted that heating cost for the building is currently about $10k and electric is about one third of that.
 John questioned whether the mini-split technology is feasible at Cowell given the amount of heat loss in the building.

 Andrew suggested connecting with FRCOG and Bob Dean’s regional Energy Committee to learn about funding opportunities and to check with Terry about the Town’s ARRA funding allocation.
 If we have more than one funding source, the Cowell might be a more feasible project.